feluxe/very-hungry-pi/README.md

 $ /etc/init.d/cron restart
 ```

-If this is all done, your Pi should now run *vhpi* every hour and you should see some activity in the log files and of cause on your hard drive.
+If this is all done, your Pi should run *vhpi* every hour and you should see some activity in the log files and of cause on your hard drive.
 Yay!